Ivan Illich on deschooling, conviviality, and systems. Possibilities for education and social change

 A critique of commodification.
 Professionals and the institutions in which they work tend to define an activity, in this case learning, as a commodity (education), ‘whose production they monopolize, whose distribution they restrict, and whose price they raise beyond the purse of ordinary people and nowadays, all governments’ (Lister in Illich 1976: 8).
 Ivan Illich put it this way:

 Learning becomes a commodity, ‘and like any commodity that is marketed, it becomes scarce’ (Illich 1975: 73).
-Furthermore, and echoing Marx, Ivan Illich notes the way in which such scarcity is obscured by the different forms that education takes.
-This is a similar critique to that mounted by Fromm (1979) of the tendency in modern industrial societies to orient toward a ‘having mode’ – where people focus upon, and organize around the possession of material objects.
+Furthermore, echoing Marx, Ivan Illich notes how such scarcity is obscured by the different forms that education takes.
+This is a similar critique to that mounted by Fromm (1979) of the tendency in modern industrial societies to orient toward a ‘having mode’ – where people focus upon and organize around the possession of material objects.
 They, thus, approach learning as a form of acquisition.
-Knowledge become a possession to be exploited rather than an aspect of being in the world.
+Knowledge becomes a possession to be exploited rather than an aspect of being in the world.

 The principle of counterproductivity.
 Finger and Asún (2001: 11) describe this as ‘probably Illich’s most original contribution’.
 Counterproductivity is the means by which a fundamentally beneficial process or arrangement is turned into a negative one.
 ‘Once it reaches a certain threshold, the process of institutionalization becomes counterproductive’ (op. cit.).
 It is an idea that Ivan Illich applies to different contexts.
 For example, with respect to travel he argues that beyond a critical speed, ‘no one can save time without forcing another to lose it…[and] motorized vehicles create the remoteness which they alone can shrink’ (1974: 42).

-The lines of this critique and argument with respect to schooling when set out like this are reasonably clear.
+The lines of this critique and argument concerning schooling are reasonably clear when set out like this.
 But Ivan Illich in his earlier writings tended to ‘obscure the essential elements’ (Lister 1976: 5).
 He is ‘an intellectual maverick who deals in metaphors and allegories’ and those who did not read the related works ‘were often confused as to what deschooling was all about’ (ibid.: 5-6).
 A further problem was that, according to Gajardo (1994: 719), Ivan Illich’s writings ‘were founded essentially on intuition, without any appreciable reference to the results of socio-educational or learning research.
 His criticism evolves in a theoretical vacuum’.
-Gajardo goes on to suggest that this may explain the limited acceptance of his educational theories and proposals.
+Gajardo suggests that this may explain the limited acceptance of his educational theories and proposals.
 However, perhaps the most significant problem with the analysis is the extent to which Illich’s critique ‘overrated the possibilities of schools, particularly compared with the influence of families, television and advertising, and job and housing structures’ (Lister 1976: 10-11).
 This was something that Ivan Illich recognized himself when he was later to write of schools as being ‘too easy targets’ (1976: 42).
-It may well be that the way in which he presented his critique was taken as condemning the school out of hand (Gajardo 1994: 719).
+It may well be that how he presented his critique was taken as condemning the school out of hand (Gajardo 1994: 719).
 However, as Finger and Asún 2001: 11) have commented,

 Illich is not against schools or hospitals as such, but once a certain threshold of institutionalization is reached, schools make people more stupid, while hospitals make them sick.
 And more generally, beyond a certain threshold of institutionalized expertise, more experts are counterproductive – they produce the counter effect of what they set out to achieve.